Regarding the so-called UK housing crisis and “Levelling Up”, Prime Minister Johnson doesn’t have a clue.

 There are approximately 700,000 second homes in England (Government figures 2019) of which more than 50% are mortgaged.
 Most are rented out for income and eventual asset appreciation.
 It is worth pointing out that if a rental property is mortgaged, the landlord is not the actual landlord, the Lender is.
 Lenders are not subject to the same legal obligations as the immediate landlord.

-3/ Properties which remain empty for 6 months or more will be subject to a Council Tax surcharge of 1/10th of the annualised average market value of the property.
-Properties remaining vacant for 12 months or more will be consigned to the Local Authority to relieve public housing demand.
+4/ Uninhabited residential properties which remain empty for 6 months or more would be subject to a Council Tax surcharge of 1/10th of the annualised average market value of the property.
+50% of the sum raised would be paid directly to local authorities for use as in no. 5 below.
+Properties remaining vacant for 12 months or more (without valid reason) would revert to the relevant Local Authority.
+If an owner is identified (within a 5-year time limit), the market value would be paid less any expenses incurred.

-5/ Provide Local Councils with special powers to purchase excess rental stock on the open market with loans from Central Government Housing Ministry* (after the usual checks and balances).
+5/ Provide Local Councils with special powers to have the first refusal on purchasing disqualified private rental stock, released by this scheme, on the open market with loans from Central Government Housing Ministry* (after the usual checks and balances).

 6/ Abandon Right to Buy and Help to Buy schemes.
 Ridiculous measures that fuel community disharmony and aggressive price inflation.
-These measures do not address the basic problem of inflated values.
+These measures do not address the basic problems of local availability and inflated values.

 My first thoughts on primary Residential Home Purchase (Longer-term measures):

-3/ Mortgages to be secured only against the property, not against any individual resident or owner.
-Mortgage companies will be encouraged to insure themselves against default with no recourse to the owners personally for premium payments or any costs other than the defaulted mortgage.
+2/ Mortgages can only be secured against the property, not against any individual resident or owner.
+Mortgage companies would be encouraged to insure themselves against default with no recourse to the owners personally for interest or any costs other than the defaulted mortgage to the limit of the house value.
+In other words, the mortgage company and the owner share the risk.

 Comment below or write to me: firstname.lastname@example.org